rcwelsh/spm12Batch/DATAOrg.md

 # Data Organization

 The **spm12Batch** system allows for some flexibility in data organization.
-In general though the suggested orgaznization is:
+In general, though, the suggested orgaznization is:

 ```
 [experiment directory]